7 TV Characters Killed Off Out of Spite

 1. EDDIE LEBEC // CHEERS

 The character of pro hockey player Eddie LeBec was introduced as a love interest for waitress Carla Tortelli (Rhea Perlman) during the NBC show’s fifth season in 1987.
-As played by Jay Thomas, LeBec made frequent appearances and even married Carla, setting him up to become a recurring presence.
+As played by the late Jay Thomas, LeBec made frequent appearances and even married Carla, setting him up to become a recurring presence.
 But his spots dwindled in season seven; during season eight, it was discovered that Eddie was run over by a Zamboni off-camera.
 What happened?
 According to Cheers writer Ken Levine, Thomas had made some rude comments about Perlman during a radio program he was hosting, alluding to needing “combat pay” to kiss Perlman on camera.
 Perlman denies she petitioned for his removal, but both Thomas and Levine maintain his comments—there was apparently more than one incident—left Eddie steamrolled.

 2. MAUDE FLANDERS // THE SIMPSONS

 From 1989 to 2000, voice actor Maggie Roswell portrayed the prim and proper wife of devout family man Ned Flanders on Fox’s The Simpsons.
-Then, in a highly-publicized episode, Maude was killed when a T-shirt gun propelled her off a set of bleachers and to her death.
+Then, in a highly publicized episode, Maude was killed when a T-shirt gun propelled her off a set of bleachers and to her death.
 According to the Los Angeles Times, Roswell claimed she was fired from the show for asking for a raise, from her typical $1500 to $2000 per episode to $6000; Fox argued she quit because she no longer wanted to commute from her home in Denver to the voiceover sessions in Los Angeles.

 3. VALERIE HOGAN // VALERIE